chenjianxu75/HC-701-Project/README.md

 - `YOLOv8n-seg` and `YOLOv11s-seg` report mask `mAP50`.
 - `RT-DETR-L` reports box `mAP50`.
 - `RT-DETR-L + SAM` converts RT-DETR boxes into masks so it can be compared against the segmentation models on a fairer output format.
-- `TTN` and `TTT` are test-time adaptation methods.
-They are not new training runs from scratch.

 ## Main Cross-Domain Results